anagorko/linalg/README.md

 <img src="https://render.githubusercontent.com/render/math?math=x%5Cleft%5B%5Cbegin%7Barray%7D%7Bc%7D%0A1%20%5C%5C%0A4%20%5C%5C%0A%5Cend%7Barray%7D%5Cright%5D%2By%5Cleft%5B%5Cbegin%7Barray%7D%7Bc%7D%0A2%20%5C%5C%0A5%20%5C%5C%0A%5Cend%7Barray%7D%5Cright%5D%20%3D%20%5Cleft%5B%5Cbegin%7Barray%7D%7Bc%7D%0A3%20%5C%5C%0A6%20%5C%5C%0A%5Cend%7Barray%7D%5Cright%5D">

-A square matrix can be interpreted as a determinant.
+A square matrix can be represented as a determinant.

 We can do symbolic expressions as well. `FractionField` is preferred over `SymbolicRing` because `SR` doesn't work over finite fields (so for example we can't mix parameters and `GF(5)` in it.)